juju/docs/src/en/charms-offline-strategies.md

 ## APT proxy

-An HTTP/S or FTP proxy may not accept requests for APT packages.
-The idea of an APT proxy is identical to that of an HTTP/S or FTP proxy except that it applies specifically to APT package requests.
+An HTTP/S or FTP proxy may not be configured to accept requests for APT packages.
+An APT proxy is identical to that of an HTTP/S or FTP proxy except that it applies specifically to APT package requests.

-Juju uses variables `apt-ftp-proxy`, `apt-http-proxy`, and `apt-https-proxy` to set these proxies.

 Some common implementations include: